 We offer additional coverage of some prescription drugs (enhanced drug coverage) not normally covered in a Medicare prescription drug plan.
 These covered excluded drugs are covered under Tier 2 (vitamins and erectile dysfunction medicine).
-These drugs and quantity limits are listed in the Drug List booklet in the section titled 'Coverage of additional drugs.
+These drugs and their prior authorization requirements and quantity limits are listed in the Drug List booklet in the section titled 'Coverage of additional drugs.
 The amount you pay for these drugs does not count towards qualifying you for the Catastrophic Coverage Stage.
 (The Catastrophic Coverage Stage is described in Chapter 6, Section 7 of this document.)